Reviewed by Lauren Guilbeault

-If you have gender dysphoria, you have two different types of symptoms.
+If you have gender dysphoria, you may experience two different types of symptoms.
 Gender identity symptoms are signs of a mismatch between your assigned or biological gender and your own experience of your gender.
-Dysphoria symptoms are signs of distress, discomfort, and impairment related to this mismatch.
+Dysphoria symptoms, on the other hand, are signs of distress, discomfort, and impairment related to this mismatch.

 Gender Identity Symptoms In Adolescents And Adults